DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/archives.md

 ## ed.sp

-[tested, safe]
+[tested, safe]<br>
 Elmo's plugin for manually starting duels in ffa (1v2 and 2v2 too!).
 The only ancient artifact of successful use of sigscanning.<br>
 Works only for linux servers.<br>
 (Only duels without timelimit.
-Kills server if you try to apply timelimit, solution was not found)
+Kills server if you try to apply timelimit, solution was not found).

 ## event_vote.sp